 - I will always be paying my student loan off

 - I won’t be able to afford to make my student loan repayments

-Higher education also equips students with a range of transferable skills.
-While some courses take you directly into a chosen profession, many employers recruit regardless of the choice of degree subject.
-They’re more interested in the skills you have and how you will apply them.
+And while some courses take you directly into a profession, many employers recruit regardless of the choice of degree subject, as they’re often more interested in the skills you have developed and how you will apply them.

 You can study almost anything that interests you and it doesn’t have to be all academic-based.
 Courses can be practical, theory-based, creative – or a complete mixture.

 If you like the sound of a course, take some extra time to gather information and find out more:

 - What is the content of the course?

 - How many achieve a ‘strong’ pass mark?